-Tests of simulated ETOPS service operation and vibration endurance should consist of 3,000 representative service start-stop cycles (take-off, climb, cruise, descent, approach, landing and thrust reverse), plus three simulated diversions at maximum continuous thrust for the Maximum Approved Diversion Time for which ETOPS eligibility is sought.
+Tests of simulated ETOPS service operation and vibration endurance should consist of 3,000 3 000 representative service start-stop cycles (take-off, climb, cruise, descent, approach, landing and thrust reverse), plus three simulated diversions at maximum continuous thrust for the maximum approved diversion time for which ETOPS eligibility is sought.
 These diversions are to be approximately evenly distributed over the cyclic duration of the test, with the last diversion to be conducted within 100 cycles of the completion of the test.

-This test must be run with the high speed and low speed main engine rotors unbalanced to generate at least 90 percent of the applicant's recommended maintenance vibration levels.
-Additionally, for engines with three main engine rotors, the intermediate speed rotor must be unbalanced to generate at least 90 percent of the applicant's recommended acceptance vibration level.
+This test must be run with the high speed and low speed main engine rotors unbalanced to generate at least 90 % percent of the applicant's recommended maintenance vibration levels.
+Additionally, for engines with three main engine rotors, the intermediate speed rotor must be unbalanced to generate at least 90 % percent of the applicant's recommended acceptance vibration level.
 The vibration level shall be defined as the peak level seen during a slow acceleration/deceleration of the engine across the operating speed range.
-Conduct the vibration survey at periodic intervals throughout the 3000 cycle test.
-The average value of the peak vibration level observed in the vibration surveys must meet the 90% minimum requirement.
+Conduct the vibration survey at periodic intervals throughout the 3 000-cycle test.
+The average value of the peak vibration level observed in the vibration surveys must meet the 90 % minimum requirement.
 Minor adjustments in the rotor unbalance (up or down) may be necessary as the test progresses in order to meet the required average vibration level requirement.
-Alternatively, to a method acceptable to the Agency, an applicant may modify their test to accommodate a vibration level marginally less than 90% or greater than 100% of the vibration level required in lieu of adjusting rotor unbalance as the test progresses.
+Alternatively, to a method acceptable to the Agency EASA, an applicant may modify their test to accommodate a vibration level marginally less than 90 % or greater than 100 % of the vibration level required in lieu of adjusting rotor unbalance as the test progresses.

-Each one hertz (60 rpm) bandwidth of the high speed rotor service start-stop cycle speed range (take-off, climb, cruise, descent, approach, landing and thrust reverse) must be subjected to $3x10^6$ vibration cycles.
+Each one hertz (60 rpm) bandwidth of the high-speed rotor service start-stop cycle speed range (take-off, climb, cruise, descent, approach, landing and thrust reverse) must be subjected to $3x10^6$ vibration cycles.
 An applicant may conduct the test in any rotor speed step increment up to 200 rpm as long as the service start-stop cycle speed range is covered.
-For a 200 rpm step the corresponding vibration cycle count is to be 10 million cycles.
-In addition, each one hertz bandwidth of the high speed rotor transient operational speed range between flight idle and cruise must be subjected to $3x10^5$ vibration cycles.
+For a 200-rpm step, the corresponding vibration cycle count is to be 10 million cycles.
+In addition, each one hertz bandwidth of the high-speed rotor transient operational speed range between flight idle and cruise must be subjected to $3x10^5$ vibration cycles.
 An applicant may conduct the test in any rotor speed step increment up to 200 rpm as long as the transient service speed range is covered.
-For a 200 rpm step the corresponding vibration cycles.
-An applicant may conduct the test in any rotor speed step increment up to 200 rpm as long as the transient service speed range is covered.
-For a 200 rpm step the corresponding vibration cycles.
+For a 200-rpm step, the corresponding vibration cycles.